Company Headquarters: Chicago, IL

 Hashtags: #gatoradeendurance #winfromwithin

-*Emily Bauman, MS, RD, CD went to undergrad at UW-Stout for dietetics where she also ran track and cross country.
-For grad school and dietetic internship, she went to West Virginia University where she held a graduate assistantship (GA) in which she was responsible for helping build the sports nutrition undergrad curriculum alongside the undergrad program director and WVU’s sports dietitian.
-This is also where she first started working at a running store, too (Morgantown Running)
+Emily Bauman, MS, RD, CD went to undergrad at UW-Stout for dietetics where she also ran track and cross country.
+For grad school and dietetic internship, she went to West Virginia University.
+Here, she held a graduate assistantship (GA) in which she was responsible for helping build the sports nutrition undergrad curriculum.
+She did this working alongside the undergrad program director and WVU’s sports dietitian.
+This is also where she first started working at a running store, too (Morgantown Running).

-Currently, she works at Bellin Health as an inpatient dietitian as well as an outpatient dietitian at the Marinette clinic where she does a wide variety of nutrition counseling and diabetic education.
+Currently, she works at Bellin Health as an inpatient dietitian as well as an outpatient dietitian at the Marinette clinic.
+Here, she does a wide variety of nutrition counseling and diabetic education.

-She enjoys running, swimming, and biking as her main activities, but will also pull out her rollerblades, kayak or stand-up paddleboard occasionally to change it up.
+She enjoys running, swimming, and biking as her main activities, but will also pull out her rollerblades, kayak or stand-up paddleboard.

 When she is on a long bike ride, she likes to fuel up with GU, Huma, Skratch and alternate with water along the way.